wayne1g/orch/doc/vsrx-service.md

+# Goal
+To build an integrated solution for end user.
+* Create a service with vSRX in the service chain.
+* Base on the official release of vSRX, no manual configuration is required.
+* One single step for end user to create and provisioning the service.
 # 1. vSRX and OpenStack
 vSRX (Firefly Perimeter) is the virtualization of SRX service gateway provided by Juniper.
 This is the product page. http://www.juniper.net/us/en/products-services/security/firefly-perimeter/#overview